TheTexta/obsidian-main/explicit memories.md

 #cognitive-psychology
+Explicit Memories::Retention of facts and experiences that one can consciously know and declare, aka declarative memory.

-Explicit Memories information we memorise consciously, episodic memories.
+information we memorise consciously, episodic memories.
 Also known as declaritive memory.

 Either they are [[semantic]] or [[episodic]]